RedditRecs

 Reddit Icon

-expanding_crystal • about 2 months ago
+expanding_crystal • 4 months ago

 Anker soundcore.
 Affordable, great battery life.
 Excellent adjustable noise canceling.